AntonAshraf/Barcode-segmentation/README.md

 ├── sam2/                 # SAM2 model implementation
-├── static/               # Static files for the web interface ├── templates/            # HTML templates for the web interface ├── utils/                # Utility scripts
+├── static/               # Static files for the web interface ├── templates/            # HTML templates for the web interface ├── test images/          # Sample images for testing the system ├── utils/                # Utility scripts
+├── YOLO/                 # YOLO model implementation & weights
 ├── main.py               # Main script to run the Flask app ├── README.md             # This README file
 └── requirements.txt      # Python dependencies
 ```

+## Dataset

+The dataset used to fine-tune the YOLO model was obtained from [Roboflow](https://universe.roboflow.com/my-workspace-n464v/barcode-detection-mziov).

+It contains images of barcodes with corresponding annotations in YOLO format.
+The dataset was split into training and validation sets for training the model with heavy data augmentation.

 ## Contributing